 The story line was completely engaging and the movie kept our attention the entire time – and I mean the ENTIRE time.
 Even now, I want to go back and watch it again.

 There were many scenes that had be cracking up.
 One of my favorite scenes was when Yogi was giving Ranger Smith advice on courting rituals.
 Yogi wisely says to “follow her around for two days making snorting noises, fight off every male that approaches, and then urinate on her to mark your territory.”
 HAHAHAHA!
 I guess that’s the advice you get from someone who is “smarter than the average bear.”

-And speaking of Boo Boo, I have to say I was pretty surprised when I found out that Justin Timberlake was voicing Boo Boo.
+I have to say I was pretty surprised when I found out that Justin Timberlake was voicing Boo Boo.
 Really?
 That guy from N’ Sync?
 He actually did a pretty good job of emulating Boo Boo’s voice and capturing the Boo Boo spirit.
 Dan Aykroyd did an EXCELLENT job of voicing Yogi as well.
 The way he pronounced certain words was completely Yogi-esque.